What you'll have at the end

 - Coldcard: derive an address via Sparrow Wallet or Specter (most CCs are used air-gapped).

-Verify the address on the hardware device itself (not just in software).
-Then add it to config.yaml:
+Verify the address on the hardware device itself (not just in software), then whitelist it in the exchange's withdrawal-address settings (OKX, BitOasis, and Binance UAE all require this — they reject withdraws to non-whitelisted addresses).

-- Key A (trade-only) — what the bot uses to place buys.
+- Key A (trade-only) — the bot uses this for buys.
+Lower blast radius.

-The bot exposes three things you should watch:
+The bot also exposes three things you should watch from the CLI:

 Logs: